So, you want to be a freelance writer.

 If you are starting freelance writing on the side, with the hope that you will eventually leave your current job, look at your typical weekly schedule.
 Look at how many hours you work, including your commute.
 Consider how much sleep you need, how many hours you exercise, and have other commitments you want to keep up with, like seeing friends, or other family commitments.

 Then, you can really see how much time you have left to spend building your freelance writing biz.
 You can then get organized for how you’d like to spend your time.
 In the beginning, you’ll likely spend much of that time looking for jobs and pitching potential clients, and over time, you’ll spend more available time writing.
-You may also want to research more about how to be a freelance writer (Make sure you go through the Contena Academy if you’ve signed up).
+You may also want to research more about how to be a freelance writer.
+(Make sure you go through the training in Contena Academy if you’ve signed up).

 Don’t forget to include time for administrative type tasks like invoicing and submitting assignments.

 Consider when work may get in the way of freelance writing